peterpjaspers/yet-another-make/doc/design_overview.md

 ## Buildstate

-After a build the DAG contains more information than is present in the build files:
-- Source file dependencies
-- Versions of all derived and source files.

-The YAM ***buildstate*** is the DAG augmented with the implicit source file dependencies, [file node versions](#file-node-version) and [command node versions](#command-node-version).
+The YAM ***buildstate*** is the command DAG augmented, during a build, with implicit source file dependencies and file versions.

-After execution of the initial build the state of the system is as follows:
+After execution of the build the state of the system is as follows:
 <figure>
     <img src="DAG_after_build.PNG">
     <figcaption>File system and DAG of the example software system after first build.